 - interpret and forecast market trends

-- research economic issues and design policies to solve them
+- research economic issues and evaluate policy solutions

 Economists pursue careers in business, economic journalism, finance, government, insurance, management, public policy and real estate.
-Your studies will also prepare you for graduate study in areas such as accounting, business and law.
+Your degree will also prepare you for graduate study in areas such as business, policy, and law.

-Our curriculum provides a sound theoretical foundation in economic theory and economic statistics by focusing on a variety of applied fields, which emphasize international, national, and regional economic problems, issues, and policies.
+Our curriculum provides a sound foundation in economic theory and practice by focusing on a variety of applied fields which emphasize international, national, and regional economic problems, issues, and policies.

 You'll gain the practical skills necessary for intelligent decision-making and administration in business and government.
 You'll also develop quantitative skills as you learn graphical and mathematical analysis.

+What line of work is not impacted by economics?
 Develop the critical thinking and analytical skills employers are looking for by minoring in economics.
-For the minor, you'll complete 18 credit hours.
+Open to all UMass Dartmouth majors, the minor requires 18 credit hours to complete.

 - Experience: Join faculty in their research or explore an internship